Table of Contents

 - Easy Environment Replication: Consistent development, staging, and production setups.

-- One-Command Setup: Bring up all services using
+- One-Command Setup: Bring up all services using docker-compose up.

-. - Supports Volumes and Networks: Preconfigure how containers communicate and store data.
+- Supports Volumes and Networks: Preconfigure how containers communicate and store data.

 Installing Docker Compose